-University sustainability rankings 2019
+University sustainability rankings 2022/23

-The general UK university rankings can tell us a lot, but when it comes to some of the issues we really care about, like (a big one!) the planet, they can fall a bit short.
+The general UK university rankings can tell us a lot.
+But, when it comes to some of the issues we really care about, like (a big one!) the planet, they can fall a bit short.

 If you've been wondering how sustainable your university is, wonder no more.
 Here are the comprehensive results charting the environmental and ethical performance of unis in the UK.